phetsims/phet-info/github-labels/README.md

 * #### Error statuses during label script execution

     * __200, 201, etc__ - Anything in the 200 range indicates success.
     * __400 Bad Request__ - This probably indicates a fatal error.
-Verify if the change did not happen as expected and contact the responsible dev if not (Matt Pennington as of 2019).
+Verify if the change did not happen as expected and contact the responsible dev if not (Matt Pennington as of 2020).
     * __403 Forbidden__ - This indicates that the Github User that you used does not have admin access for that repo.
-Make sure you typed your username and password correctly and contact any PhET Github Admin for further assistance.
+Make sure your username and personal access token are entered in ~/.phet/build-local.json correctly and contact any PhET Github Admin for further assistance.
     * __422 Unprocessable Entity__ - This is probably __*not*__ an error and most likely indicates that the script attempted a duplicate action.
-Verify if the change did not happen as expected and contact the responsible dev if not (Matt Pennington as of 2019).
+Verify if the change did not happen as expected and contact the responsible dev if not (Matt Pennington as of 2020).